 5) Brigadeiros: it’s made of condensed milk and chocolat powder and it’s usually served along with the cake in birthday parties.

-6) Beers: we are not famous for good beers, but if you are a beer fan and wants to try, I suggest the Antarctica Original or Bohemia.
+6) Beers: we are not famous for good beers, but in case you are a beer fan and wants to try ours, I suggest the Antarctica Original or Bohemia.
 It perfectly matches with pastel, which is a fried mass with several options of fillings.
 It’s difficult to describe, but, seriously, try.
 And take this picture if you do it on Mureta da Urca.
 It’s another classic.

 7) Pão de queijo: even though is typical of Minas Gerais, another brazilian state, is also very popular in Rio.
 Perfect for breakfast or afternoon snacks!

 8) Açaí: its actually a fruit from the North part of Brazil, but it’s easy to find in Rio as well.
 They sell it at the beaches and in fruit juice stores.

 9) Tapioca: if you are going to the North or Northeast of Brazil, you will find the original tapiocas in there.
 But in Rio you can see in the streets a lot of people selling it in little cars.
 It’s cheap and perfect for a breakfast or afternoon snack.
 You can choose salted or sweet flavours.